alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

 Launch the populate of the index
 ********************************

-you can populate the inex using the builder container with:
+You can then populate the index using the builder container with:

 .. code-block:: bash